WSP 361 — Introduction to Statistics (ICME Workshop)

 Broadly, there are three main reasons why statistical literacy is essential in data science: First, it provides the skills to assess whether the data are sufficient to answer the questions at hand.
 Second, it establishes a rigorous framework for quantifying uncertainty.
 And finally, it provides techniques for effectively communicating the findings of your analyses.
 This workshop equips you with the important tools in all of these areas.
 It is the statistical foundation on which the recent exciting advances in machine learning are built.

-Please note: Students are required to bring a fully charged laptop computer to class.
-Although the enrollment limit for this workshop is set to 30 Continuing Studies students, this course is designed for the entire Stanford community, and enrolled Continuing Studies students will be joined in the classroom by Stanford graduates and undergraduates.
+Please note: Although the enrollment limit for this workshop is set to 30 Continuing Studies students, this course is designed for the entire Stanford community, and enrolled Continuing Studies students will be joined in the classroom by Stanford graduates and undergraduates.
 Students should expect a large class.